ellereeeee/blog-posts/2017-03-08 Class-inspired Code Design.md

 The OO programmer than uses the `new` operator to "instantiate" `childClassBar` into instances.
 Remember that true instantiation does not exist in JavaScript.
 Here, JS is only making objects linked to the prototype of `childClassBar`.

 If you're thinking "wow, this is really confusing and convoluted," then you're right.
-A big chunk of this [_YDKJS: this and Object prototypes_](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch6.md) is explaining why this is not good design for JavaScript, and you can see above why.
+A big chunk of this [_YDKJS: this and Object prototypes_](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch6.md) is explaining why this is not good design for JavaScript, and you can see why above.

 ### Mental Mapping this Approach